codecombat/codecombat/docs/PRODUCT_RULES.md

 - Concept-card IDs must never be reassigned to a different meaning or silently reused after publication.
 - Future flashcards, quizzes and review activities must reuse the same reference records rather than copying card content into a second data source.
 - Refactoring storage or rendering must preserve the approved visual appearance, code markup, tooltip behavior and mission card order.
+- The mission 03 naming card explains that constants can receive meaningful romaji names without spaces, that English names are commonly used, and that `alwaysTrue` means “always true”.

 ## Boolean lesson and `hero.isTrue`